Residential Food Scraps Program

 In September 2007, CCCSWA started a new food scrap recycling program.
 The goal of this program is to create a convenient and effective method for residents to recover valuable food scraps that will then be composted into a high quality soil amendment.
 This program is designed to significantly reduce residential food waste disposal and put our food scraps to a better use through composting.
-The program serves Lafayette, Orinda, Moraga, Walnut Creek and unincorporated Contra Costa County areas adjacent to these communities.
+The program currently serves Lafayette, Orinda, Moraga, and Walnut Creek.

 How the Program Works …

 A small, 2-gallon kitchen collection pail (see photo) will be or has been delivered to all households in communities served by the food scrap program.
 This food recycling container can be stored underneath the kitchen sink or in a cabinet.
 The container has a tight sealing lid and carry handle.
 If you recently moved into a community receiving this service and your home does not have a pail, please contact Valley Waste Management at 925-935-8900 for a replacement.
 Or you can use you own substitute food storage container.
 Place all food scraps and other acceptable discards with your yard waste in the green yard waste cart for weekly collection on your garbage/recycle collection day.

 For acceptable and unacceptable materials to recycle, please click here to view our flyer to see what can and cannot be recycled!

 - Empty your food scraps into your green waste cart on your recycling collection day.
 Leaving food in your green cart for long periods may attract flies.

 - Cover food scraps with yard waste in your cart to avoid pests and odors.
 Yard waste will mask the food waste odors, preventing pests from detecting it!